Lojistic/DarkSky-gem/README.md

 ### Aggregating Weather Information

-The Darksky API is limited in the sense that you may only retrieve one day of weather at a time.
+The Darksky API is limited in the sense that you may only retrieve one day of historical weather at a time.
 However, there are many circumstances where you might want to _analyze_ that data as a single unit.
 For a simple instance, you may want to know what the maximum temperature over a 72 hour period was.
 To faciliate this sort of multi-day grouping, this gem introduces the concept of a `WeatherCollection`.
 A `WeatherCollection` is instantiated by passing two or more instances of `WeatherData` to a constructor:

 ```ruby
 client       = DarkskyWeather::Api::Client.new